AI security for systems with real authority

 Orient

-Understand the product, data flows, customer trust pressure, AI usage, and security maturity.
+Understand the product, AI usage, data flows, customer trust pressure, and security maturity.

 02